devchat-ai/devchat-vscode/README.md

   &nbsp; &nbsp; <img width="220" alt="image" src="https://github.com/devchat-ai/devchat-vscode/assets/592493/c30f76fe-321a-4145-88fa-a0ef3d36bde5">

   - Click on the DevChat icon in the status bar.
 If the API key is not set, DevChat will prompt you to enter it.
-Simply input your OpenAI's key (DevChat's keys are for users having no OpenAI keys).
+Simply input your OpenAI's key (or DevChat's key).

   &nbsp; &nbsp; <img width="400" alt="image" src="https://github.com/devchat-ai/devchat-vscode/assets/592493/172ae656-a3ea-45c9-8b67-9bba1added1a">